 White Coffee is generally a light-roast coffee that a few coffee shops have started to sell.
-The consensus seems to be that it is simply a seriously under roasted coffee bean.
-The advertising hype that goes with it would agree with this assumption although the people selling this product will not say anything about how it is made.
+The consensus seems to be that it is simply a very under-roasted coffee bean.
+The advertising hype that goes with it would agree with this assumption, although the people selling this product will not say anything about how it is made.

 Unfortunately there's no consensus on what a white coffee really is - companies that produce their private branded coffee obscure the origin as well as roast level intentionally to create consumer lock-in.
 While a company may simply be selling a low-priced coffee, the lack of transparency means that they can price it as high as they want.
 There's also no real evidence that white coffee is substantially healthier than a regular, light-medium roasted coffee, or coffee in general.